kubakolecki/opall/README.md

 - Open solution file `opall.sln` in Visual Studio.
 - Double check if in the main Visual Studio toolbar Release mode is enabled!
 - In the solution explorer in `CMakePredefinedTargets` right click on BUILD_ALL project and build it.
 This should compile and link opall library and opall_app.
-Hopefully no errors will occure.
+Hopefully no errors will occur.
-- After successfull build, the binaries are available in `opall_build/bin`.
+- After successful build, the binaries are available in `opall_build/bin`.
-### Checking if build wokrs
+### Checking if build works
 - In Windows Power Shell navigate to `opall_build\bin\opall_solver_app\Release`.
 - Display information about the version of opall_solver_app:
 ```bash